forgojs/forgo-router/README.md

 It's fairly straight forward to use:

+- Wrap your components with the Router component
 - matchExactUrl() does an exact match
 - matchUrl() just checks if the path starts with the specified pattern